Arch-Network/book/src/program/accounts.md

 #### 2. Lamports
 - The native token balance stored in the account
-- Used for transaction fees and rent
+- Used for transaction fees
 - Can be transferred between accounts via [instructions]
-- Minimum balance required for rent exemption

 #### 3. Data
 - Program-specific data stored as a byte array
 - Structure and interpretation determined by the owner [program]
-- Size affects the account's rent cost
 - Can store [UTXO]s, program state, or other data

 #### 4. Executable